Chas McCormick Preview, Player Props: Astros vs. Tigers

 - The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.43).
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.47).

-- Tigers pitchers combine to rank 14th in baseball in home runs surrendered (147 total, 1.1 per game).
+- Tigers pitchers combine to rank 13th in baseball in home runs allowed (148 total, 1.1 per game).

-- Rodriguez (9-6) is trying for his 10th victory when he takes the mound for the Tigers in his 20th start of the season.
-He's put together a 3.03 ERA in 113 2/3 innings pitched, with 115 strikeouts.
+- Faedo makes the start for the Tigers, his 11th of the season.
+He is 2-4 with a 4.91 ERA and 45 strikeouts in 51 1/3 innings pitched.

-- His most recent time out was on Sunday against the Cleveland Guardians, when the left-hander threw 6 2/3 innings, surrendering one earned run while allowing four hits.
+- In his last appearance on Monday, the righty went six innings against the Chicago Cubs, giving up two earned runs while surrendering three hits.

-- The 30-year-old has put up a 3.03 ERA and 9.2 strikeouts per nine innings in 19 games this season, while allowing a batting average of .227 to opposing hitters.
+- In 10 games this season, the 27-year-old has amassed a 4.91 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .195 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.